 For women who are experiencing bladder control issues, a few simple lifestyle changes can help to minimize leakage.
 If episodes of incontinence tend to occur at certain times of the day, be mindful of the time and plan trips to the bathroom to avoid accidents.
 If certain foods and drinks cause a noticable increase in the frequency of urination, try avoiding them.
 A food diary can help pinpoint which ingredients are the culprits.
 Achieving a healthy weight, not smoking and regularly performing kegel exercises to strengthen pelvic floor muscles can all help to minimize symptoms of urinary incontinence.

 Don’t be embarrassed to talk with a doctor about incontinence.
-They will help determine the underlying cause(s) of the leakage and recommend a personalized treatment plan.
+They will perform urinary incontinence testing to help determine the underlying cause(s) of the leakage and recommend a personalized treatment plan.
 Treatment could include any of the lifestyle changes above, prescription medication to calm an overactive bladder, or a device worn in the vagina that helps lift and support the bladder.
 In severe cases that do not respond to these treatments, surgery may be necessary to improve bladder control.